bzy-080408/android_pkvm_kernel/Documentation/virt/kvm/hypercalls.rst

   number in $2 (v0).
 Up to four arguments may be placed in $4-$7 (a0-a3) and the return value is placed in $2 (v0).

+Arm64:
+  KVM hypercalls use the HVC instruction according to version 1.1 of the Arm SMC Calling Convention and place KVM-specific hypercalls into the "vendor specific" service range using a UID of 28b46fb6-2ec5-11e9-a9ca-4b564d003a74.
+  See Documentation/virt/kvm/arm/ for information about specific hypercalls.

 KVM Hypercalls Documentation
 ============================